 This document outlines procedures and requirements for Ph.D. and M.S. students in the Ocean Sciences (OCE) program at the University of Miami's Rosenstiel School of Marine, Atnospheric, and Earth Science.
-It serves as a supplement to the relevant versions of the University of Miami and Rosenstiel School Graduate Student Handbooks (see graduate.earth.miami.edu/students/forms-guidelines-and-handbooks/, respectively).
+It serves as a supplement to the relevant versions of the University of Miami and Rosenstiel School Graduate Student Handbooks (see grad.miami.edu/policies-and-forms/ and graduate.earth.miami.edu/students/forms-guidelines-and-handbooks/, respectively).